Skip to Main Content

 Background

-Jewish people, fleeing the Spanish Inquisition, first arrived in Mexico and Texas as early as the 1500s during the Spanish conquest of the New World.
-The Goldring/Woldenberg Institute of Southern Jewish Life (ISJL) has documented the long connection of Jewish immigrants to the U.S.-Mexico borderlands, including contributions to the cities of Brownsville, Harlingen, McAllen, and Mercedes and the wave of colonization in the 1830s - 1850s.
-Moreover, many individuals of Jewish and Hebrew descent have been instrumental in the establishment and growth of commerce, philanthropy, and local government in deep South Texas.
+The Goldring/Woldenberg Institute of Southern Jewish Life (ISJL) has further documented the long connection of Jewish immigrants from Europe to the U.S.-Mexico borderlands, including contributions to the cities of Brownsville, Harlingen, McAllen, and Mercedes and the wave of colonization in the 1830s - 1850s.
+Moreover, many individuals of Jewish and Hebrew descent have been instrumental in regional economic development, philanthropy, and local government in deep South Texas.

 Notable Jewish People